-- has not been enrolled in college as a full-time student for more than one term during the past five years; and
+- Has not been enrolled in college as a full-time student for more than one term during the past five years.

 Consideration will be based upon a judgment as to whether the applicant is as likely to succeed as a regularly admitted freshman or transfer student and will include an assessment of basic skills in the English language and mathematical computation.